Do you struggle with English spelling?

 But first, be aware that this is a problem that pretty much all native speakers have to deal with.
 A common occurrence in English speaking countries, that’s much more unlikely in many other languages, is that we hold entire competitions about spelling correctly.

-Native speakers have such frequent issues with spelling that most English you read online would be intelligible if it weren’t for spell checkers.
+Native speakers have such frequent issues with spelling that most English you read online would not be intelligible if it weren’t for spell checkers.
 Even as I write this, every couple of sentences I see the dreaded squiggly red underline reminding me that I’ve made a mistake and I have to ask my computer how the word is spelled.

 So don’t worry if you need help with spelling.
 It’s a problem we all face!